KOSASIH/PiStable-Protocol/README.md

 # PiStable-Protocol
 PiStable-Protocol is the foundational codebase for the PiStable project, designed to integrate Pi Coin from the Pi Network as a stablecoin pegged to $314.159.
+This repository includes smart contracts, algorithms for maintaining price stability, governance mechanisms, and interoperability features, enabling seamless transactions and interactions within the global financial ecosystem.
+Join us in revolutionizing the way digital currencies are utilized and adopted!